Abu Ghraib prison: 2006–2014

 In March 2006, the U.S. military decided to transfer the 4,500 inmates to other prisons and transfer control of the Abu Ghraib prison to Iraqi authorities.
 The prison was reported emptied of prisoners in August 2006.
 The formal transfer was made on September 2, 2006.
 The formal transfer was conducted between Major General Jack Gardner, Commander of Task Force 134, and representatives of the Iraqi Ministry of Justice and the Iraqi Army.

 In February 2009, Iraq reopened Abu Ghraib under the new name of Baghdad Central Prison.
 It was designed to house 3,500 inmates.
 The government said it planned to increase the number up to 15,000 prisoners by the end of the year.

-A major prison break occurred on July 21, 2013, and media outlets reported a mass breakout of prisoners at Abu Ghraib.
-Reportedly, at least 500 prisoners escaped.
+A major prison break occurred on July 21, 2013 when at least 500 prisoners escaped.
 A senior member of the security and defense committee in parliament described the prisoners as mostly those who were "convicted senior members of al-Qaeda and had received death sentences."
 A simultaneous attack occurred at another prison, in Taji, around 12 miles north of Baghdad, where 16 members of the Iraqi security forces and six militants were killed.
 The Islamic State of Iraq and the Levant (ISIL) issued a statement on a jihadist forum claiming that they were responsible for organising and executing the prison break, which had taken months of preparation, and claimed that the attacks involved 12 car bombs, suicide bombers and a barrage of mortars and rockets.
 They also claimed that they killed more than 120 government troops, though the Iraqi authorities claimed that 25 members of the security forces were killed, along with 21 prisoners and at least 10 militants.

 Closure

-On April 15, 2014, the Iraqi Justice Ministry announced that it had closed the prison amid fear that it could be taken over by ISIL, which controlled much of Anbar Province at the time.
+On April 15, 2014, the Iraqi Justice Ministry announced that it had closed the prison permanently amid fear that it could be taken over by ISIL, which controlled much of Anbar Province at the time.
 All 2,400 inmates were moved to other high-security facilities in the country.
-It was not made clear if the closure is temporary or permanent.